stevetorr/wannier_shift/docs/header.md

     $ unzip new_proc_wan_serial.zip

-After following these steps, the serial_query_profile.py code should be ready to be run in the new_proc_wan_200 directory:
+After following these steps, the serial_query_profile.py code should be ready to be run in the new_proc_wan_serial directory:

     $ cd new_proc_wan_serial
     $ python serial_query_profile.py